nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Supported features
 ==================

-TODO: Not really sure what to put into this mandatory section given Implementation and Configuration sections has all the information.
+TODO: Not really sure what to put into this mandatory section given Implementation and Configuration sections has a lot of information and if something is missing, that can be added.

 .. note::
    Use this section to describe the features supported by the library.